SEMP API Architecture

 virtual-router.

 As a general rule, resource paths in the SEMP API are composable.
 That is, the client application, by following well understood patterns, can build the URI itself.
-In particular, SEMP does not make use of obfuscated or generated UUIDs, or some such scheme for generating unique URIs for each resource.
+In particular, SEMP does not make use of obfuscated or generated UUIDs or any other scheme for generating unique URIs for each resource.
 The SEMP API Reference shows the resource URI for each event broker configuration resource.

 Attribute Properties